lucastliu/fedml/README.md

 "The OpenMV project is about creating low-cost, extensible, Python powered, machine vision modules and aims at becoming the "Arduino of Machine Vision" " - [OpenMV Homepage](https://openmv.io/)

+### FedML Applications

+We are interested in this device because it is a System-on-Chip all-in-one device capable of quickly servicing a variety of CV applications.

+It runs on an ARM Cortex M7, and is capable of handling image capture and processing on-device.
+It is extremely low power, and yet still powerful enough to run useful machine learning models, making it an ideal edge device candidate.

+For Federated Learning, this means that the device can perform inference without having to ever share captured data samples, or even needing to reveal the ML model details.
+This allows for elevated data privacy, and means that other devices need not understand ML details, and can simply use the shared results.

 ### Devices